-There are certain groups of people that should avoid taking Ozempic (Semaglutide), as it may cause them harm due to an underlying condition.
+There are certain groups of people that should avoid while taking Semaglutide, as it may cause them harm due to an underlying condition.

-If you have any of the following conditions, Semaglutide might not be safe for you;
+If you have any of the following conditions, this treatment might not be safe for you;

 Some people do however start to see some weight loss even on this lowest dose.

-Taking 0.25mg Ozempic weekly for the first month of treatment means that your body will be allowed to gradually get used to the medication before you titrate up to a higher dose.
+Taking 0.25mg injections weekly for the first month of treatment means that your body will be allowed to gradually get used to the medication before you titrate up to a higher dose.

-Although this still isn’t the therapeutic dose, remember that this is still a titration period to allow your body a chance to adjust to the Ozempic (Semaglutide).
+Although this still isn’t the therapeutic dose, remember that this is still a titration period to allow your body a chance to adjust to treatment.

 You should take the 0.5mg dose weekly throughout your second month of treatment.

-For most people, this is enough to start seeing results, and many people who take Ozempic injections for weight loss stay at this dosage for as long as they need to.
+For most people, this is enough to start seeing results, and many people who take weekly injections for weight loss stay at this dosage for as long as they need to.